goofpunk/Zonelets-RSS-Feed-Generator/README.md

 # Zonelets-RSS-Feed-Generator
+**UPDATE:** This project is no longer actively being maintained, since I'm no longer using Zonelets.
+It *should* still work, but I can't guarantee it.
+If you're using it and you run into a problem, submit an issue and I'll see what I can do.

-[My blog](https://goofpunk.com/blog/) is powered by an awesome little project called [Zonelets](https://zonelets.net/index.html), a simple, easy way to generate a blog on a simple hosting platform like Neocities.
+[Zonelets](https://zonelets.net/index.html) is an awesome, easy way to generate a blog on a simple hosting platform like Neocities.
 I highly recommend it for anyone looking for a simple blogging tool.

 One feature it’s missing, though, is the ability to generate an [RSS feed](https://en.wikipedia.org/wiki/RSS) for your blog.
 I’m a big user of RSS, and I want to have one for my blog too.
 And since RSS is just based on a hosted XML file, and there’s a standard format for file names in Zonelets, I figured there’s no reason you couldn’t write a script that would generate that XML file based on your list of posts in Zonelets’s `script.js` file.
 So I made one!